Reporting in the UK – Consolidated Segmental Statement

 The CSS sets out the revenues, costs and profit/losses for each segment in a specific template, to make sure that the performance of each energy company can be easily compared.
 It includes the results of all RWE entities in the UK that held an electricity generation, electricity supply or gas supply licence, and engaged in the activity of electricity generation or gas/electricity supply during a financial year.

-The consequence of these and other adjustments necessary to comply with the Ofgem guidelines, means that the Earnings Before Interest and Tax contained in our CSS is not directly comparable with the segmental operating result published in the RWE AG Annual Reports.
+The consequence of these and other adjustments necessary to comply with the Ofgem guidelines, means that the Earnings Before Interest and Tax contained in our CSS is not directly comparable with the segmental operating result published in the RWE AG and innogy SE Annual Reports.
 To help explain the differences between the two, a detailed reconciliation is contained within the CSS, which clearly sets out what the variance is, and why it arises.

 Since 2014 Ofgem has required that the CSS be subject to independent audit, and this has been completed by PricewaterhouseCoopers LLP.